dmitriykara/ads-tech-tornados-project/README.md

 5. Dashboards and Alerts

-    Provide user-friendly dashboards to visualize scaling events and performance metrics, and set up alerts for critical events.
+    Provide user-friendly dashboards to visualize events and performance metrics, and set up alerts for critical events.

 6. Automata-Based Policy Engine

-    Implement a robust policy engine to define scaling rules using complex automata, providing flexibility and precision.
+    Deploy a sophisticated policy engine employing complex automata for precise and customizable scaling rules.

 7. API for Customization